 Why: To prevent cut and puncture wounds to the neck area, especially in the areas of the major arteries.

-All skaters are required to wear bib-type neck protection.
+All skaters are required to wear bib-type neck protection which must be fastened securely.
 It must be made of Kevlar, Dyneema, or ballistic nylon.
-Protection may be integrated into the design of a skater’s skin suit or worn tucked into a skater’s skin suit.
-If separate neck protection is worn it must fastened securely.
+Any integrated protection built into the design of a skater’s skin suit is not sufficient.

 SHATTER-PROOF GLASSES & STRAP

 Why: To prevent eye injuries resulting from ice chips or a collision with a blade or other object.

 Shatter-resistant protective sport glasses or a complete visor are required for all skaters.
 Glasses must be held securely in place by a strap.
 Lenses must be transparent.
 Hockey helmets with cages are NOT an acceptable alternative as the gaps in the cage would allow a skate blade through.

 Why: To prevent cut and puncture wounds of the Achilles tendon from blades during the thrust phase of the stride.